horus-scheduler/horus-app-eval/README.md

-This repository contains the code for programs that run on end-hosts for Saqr in-network scheduling experiments.
+This repository contains the code for programs that run on end-hosts for "Horus: Granular In-Network Task Scheduler for Cloud Datacenters".
 The code is based on [Racksched repo](https://github.com/netx-repo/RackSched) with modifications based on our network protocols and queue model.

-The modified parts are commented with tag *SAQR* in the source code.
+The modified parts are commented with tag *HORUS* in the source code.

 - *server_code* folder contains the code that runs on worker machines that serve the tasks.
 - *client_code* folder contains the code that runs on clients, generates the requests, sends them to network and captures the replies from workers.